-- 34. To date the MPS has not had a meaningful and coherent drugs strategy that has driven activity within the organisation.
+- 33. To date, the MPS has not had a meaningful and coherent drugs strategy that has driven activity within the organisation.
 Many officers we spoke to as part of this scrutiny highlighted this lack of strategy as a concern.
-The new MPS Drugs Strategy 2007/10 has two main aims, one is focused on reducing the harm related to drug misuse and drug related crime, and the second seeks to tackle the supply side by developing a comprehensive understanding of drugs within communities.
+The new MPS Drugs Strategy 2007/10 has two main aims, one focuses on reducing the harm related to drug misuse and drug related crime, and the second seeks to tackle the supply side by developing a comprehensive understanding of drugs within communities.
 This will enable the MPS to respond to community concerns regarding drug offences and reduce the negative impact that drugs have in local neighbourhoods.
-The strategy also reflects Home Office PSA priorities in relation to increasing access to treatment particularly for PPOs. - 35.
+The strategy also reflects Home Office PSA priorities in relation to increasing access to treatment particularly for PPOs. - 34.
 The two main aims of the strategy will be delivered through seven objectives and an action plan.
-These seven objectives are: - Tackling class A trafficking; - Disrupting open markets tackling blatant use in public places; - Closing crack houses; - Disrupting cannabis cultivation; - Arresting and diverting PPO drug users; - Working together in partnership supporting communities; and - Seizing assets/disrupting funds. - 36.
+These seven objectives are: - Tackling Class A trafficking; - Disrupting open markets tackling blatant use in public places; - Closing crack houses/ Drug Premises; - Disrupting cannabis cultivation; - Arresting and diverting PPO drug users; - Working together in partnership supporting communities; and - Seizing assets/disrupting funds. - 35.
 As noted above, the overall focus of the strategy is to reduce the harm and disrupt the supply of drugs in London.
 However tackling drugs is only included in the joint MPA/MPS Policing Plan as part of the focus on tackling organised criminal networks.
-There is no mention of drugs specifically in the Critical Performance Areas63.
-Success in the MPS is measured using performance targets, so without appropriate priority, tackling drugs may become secondary to existing performance requirements. - 37.
+There is no mention of drugs specifically in the Critical Performance Areas64.
+Success in the MPS is measured using performance targets, so without appropriate priority, tackling drugs may become secondary to existing performance requirements. - 36.
 The link between organised criminal networks and drugs is acknowledged in both the Policing Plan and the MPS Drugs Strategy.
-Whilst the interdependencies which exist between drugs and acquisitive crime, gangs, prostitution, guns and organised criminal networks are well known, these links are not reflected in the current Home Office strategy or the MPS Drugs Strategy and Delivery Plan.
-SOCA has begun to develop programmes to integrate these interdependencies, which may provide a template for the MPS. - 38.
+Whilst interdependencies that exist between drugs and acquisitive crime, gangs, prostitution, guns and organised criminal networks are well known, these links are not reflected in the current Home Office strategy or the MPS Drugs Strategy and Delivery Plan.
+Whilst each one of these areas of work is covered within the MPS it is not clear how they are co-ordinated corporately to ensure consistent and effective links to the Drugs Strategy.
+SOCA has begun to develop programmes to integrate these interdependencies, which may provide a template for the MPS. - 37.
 The strategic management and co-ordination of the MPS Drugs Strategy is led by the Serious Crime Directorate (SCD).
-However the majority of resources and local delivery is provided by Territorial Policing (TP).
-The success of the MPS strategy is therefore dependent upon effective communication, access to appropriate intelligence and agreed prioritisation of objectives between these two business groups.
+However, the majority of resources and local delivery is provided by Territorial Policing (TP).
+The success of the MPS strategy is therefore dependent upon effective communication, access to appropriate intelligence and agreed prioritisation of objectives between these two key business groups.
 Whilst some officers agreed corporacy within the MPS was improving, others indicated there were still considerable parts of the organisation working in silos, both in terms of policing and intelligence.
 Meaningful performance indicators would help the cultural change required within the MPS to tackle drugs as an element of mainstream activity.

-63 Policing Plan criteria for measuring performance and success against annual targets.
+64 Policing Plan: criteria for measuring performance and success against annual targets.